pingcap/docs/tidb-cloud/tidb-cloud-poc.md

 Next, you can load your database schemas to the TiDB cluster, including tables and indexes.

-Because the amount of PoC credits is limited, to maximize the value of credits, it is recommended that you create a [Serverless Tier cluster](/tidb-cloud/select-cluster-tier.md#serverless-tier-beta) (one-year free trial) for compatibility tests and preliminary analysis on TiDB Cloud.
+Because the amount of PoC credits is limited, to maximize the value of credits, it is recommended that you create a [Serverless Tier cluster](/tidb-cloud/select-cluster-tier.md#serverless-tier-beta) for compatibility tests and preliminary analysis on TiDB Cloud.

 TiDB Cloud is highly compatible with MySQL 5.7.
 You can directly import your data into TiDB if it is MySQL-compatible or can be adapted to be compatible with MySQL.